TMUCSA/tmucsa-website/README.md

 # TMUCSA Website Project

 ## Overview
-This is the website for TMUCSA, an association that promotes Chinese culture at TMU.
+This is the website for TMUCSA, a social club that promotes student wellbeing through various activities at TMU.

 ## Information
 Next.js has server sided rendering, backend, and frontend capabilities.
 Next.js is built on React.js, so you can utilize React packages.
 It allows an easier way of routing without `react-router-dom`.
 Simply put, it's easier learning Next.js than React.